oskardudycz/WebApiWith.NET/README.md

 #### Log Scopes

-Besides categories it's possible to define logging scopes.
-They allow have add set of custom information to each log entry.
+Besides categories, it's possible to define logging scopes.
+They allow having add set of custom information to each log entry.

 Scopes are disabled by default - if you'd like to use them then you need to toggle them on in configuration: